 One of the more common myths about chiropractic care is that seniors are considered too old and frail to benefit from it.
-In reality the opposite is true.
-Older patients who undergo spinal manipulation have reported many significant quality of life improvements.
+In reality, the opposite is true.
+Older patients who undergo spinal manipulation have reported much important quality of life improvements.

 Chiropractic has come a long way since its beginnings.
 Due to its success in treating back and neck problems and as a consequence of changing approaches and recent research, chiropractic has become more accepted and is currently considered by many to be a piece of mainstream Western medicine.
-Actually, many hospitals finally have chiropractors on staff.
-Chiropractors have also been recognized by the court system as expert witnesses inside their field.
+Many hospitals finally have chiropractors on staff.
+Chiropractors recognized by the court system as expert witnesses inside their field.